Ansab9588/aajtak-weathers/README.md

 # weather-app

 This is a simple weather app which displays the weather information of the desired region.

-'OpenWeatherAPI' is used for fetching the weather information, which later displays on the window.
+'OpenWeatherAPI' is used for fetching the weather information / Data, which later displays on the window.

 TechStack Used : HTML, CSS, JavaScript, ReactJS